Informasjonsforvaltning/fdk-harvester-bff/README.md

 # fdk-harvester-bff
-A small service which offers json representations of datasets, dataservice, concepts and informationmodels
+A small service which offers json representations of datasets, dataservices, concepts and informationmodels